department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/github-primer/README.md

 To delete a folder, you first need to delete all the documents in it.
 Once you do that, the folder will disappear.

 If you have to create a pull request for each file you want to delete, this could take a lot of time.
 It's easier to delete a folder and its contents via the command line.
-Add a team mate for help using the command line.
+Ask a teammate for help using the command line.